 Note, this tutorial is for installing the full version of FIBA 2K, which includes the FIBA 2K Presentation for NBA 2K14.

-If you're looking to download and install FIBA rosters while still maintaining your NBA 2K presentation, we are still working on a tutorial on how to download FIBA 2K, PBA 2K, and Kuroko V Slam Dunk all compatible with Med's NBA Roster.
+If you're looking to download and install FIBA rosters while still maintaining your NBA 2K presentation, please check out the tutorial below on how to download FIBA 2K, PBA 2K, and Kuroko V Slam Dunk all compatible with Med's NBA Roster.

 Step 1: Make Sure You Have NBA 2K14 On Your PC

 FIBA 2K only works with NBA 2K14 on PC.
 No, it DOES NOT work with previous releases of the NBA 2K Series such as NBA 2K13, 2K12, 2K11, etc. or newer releases such as NBA 2K15, 2K16, etc. FIBA 2K is also only available for the PC version of NBA 2K14.
 It is not available on the console versions of NBA 2K14 (PS3, PS4, XBox 360, XBox One), or mobile versions such as NBA 2K for Android/iOS, PSPs, etc. It also does not work for Mac.

 Where to get NBA 2K14 for PC?
 There are two options, you can purchase a physical copy, or purchase a digital copy of the game.

 Purchase A Physical Copy - You can always purchase a physical copy of the game from your local video game store.
 Retail stores such as DataBlitz still have copies of NBA 2K14 for PC available.